 Duration is produced by the 'overlapping of brain-processes of different phases'.
 As in Bergson the sense of time is not inbuilt, not a Kantian a priori, rather it is an effect of the mind's functioning, affected by such factors as drugs, situation, and fatigue.
 Indeed, this description arguably makes time nothing but a kind of fatigue, the drag or noise which is built into the perceptual apparatus.
 The amount of time we can hold in 'primary memory' determines what can be processed as a unit - what, for example, we may hold as the unit of a sentence without having to consciously recollect its beginning.
-Thinking of time in this way returns us to the notion of 'actual' shock which Freud discarded in 1894; to the way in which everyday life is apprehended.
+Thinking of time in this way returns us to the notion of 'actual' shock which Freud discarded in 1894.

-At this point we can turn to a familiar point in the modern history of shock, Walter Benjamin's 1939 essay on Baudelaire, which draws on Beyond the Pleasure Principle and (less overtly) on Beard in constructing a version of non-traumatic and time-bound shock.20 Like Beard, Benjamin portrays the shock as written into the texture of modern life, with its movements of 'switching, inserting, pressing':
+At this point we can turn to Walter Benjamin's 1939 essay on Baudelaire, which draws on Beyond the Pleasure Principle and (less overtly) on Beard in producing a version of non-traumatic and time-bound shock.19 Like Beard, Benjamin portrays the shock as written into the texture of modern life, with its movements of 'switching, inserting, pressing':